lens-write-on/.github/README.md

 - **Wallet-based Auth** – No email/password needed.
 Fully Web3-native.
 - **Creator Analytics** – Track submissions, content reach, and ROI in one dashboard.
 - **Token Rewards** – Writers receive tokens for accepted and high-performing content.
-- **Fair & Transparent** – Built with smart contracts and AI scoring logic on Pharos Network.
+- **Fair & Transparent** – Built with smart contracts and AI scoring logic on Lens Network.

 ---